Formosos/xen-wallet/README.md

 1. Setup environment variables in a file called `.env`.
 More details can be found in file `env.example`.
 1. Deploy: `npx hardhat run scripts/deploy.ts --network goerli`

+### Mainnet deployment

+If you want to deploy to a live Ethereum network you should:

+1. Setup environment variables in a file called `.env`.
+More details can be found in file `env.example`.
+1. Deploy: `npx hardhat run scripts/deploy.ts --network mainnet`

 The deploy script performes the following actions:

 1. Deploys all the needed contracts (including a new instance of XENCrypto)